fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 * [Graves (Harry Version)](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4d_graves): When a survivor die, on his body appear a grave.

-* [Rescue vehicle leave timer](https://github.com/fbef0102/L4D2-Plugins/tree/master/l4d_rescue_vehicle_leave_timer): When rescue vehicle arrived and a timer will display how many time left for vehicle leaving.
+* [Rescue vehicle leave timer](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4d_rescue_vehicle_leave_timer): When rescue vehicle arrived and a timer will display how many time left before vehicle leaving.
 If a player is not on rescue vehicle or zone, slay him.

 * [L4D2-Unlimited-Map](https://github.com/fbef0102/L4D2-Unlimited-Map): Original L4D2 maps are modified in this config by Harry.
 Create the Unlimited Map.